rini94/fetch/README.md

 <img width="1006" alt="fetch metadata" src="https://user-images.githubusercontent.com/18500746/164554055-5cb5f5f6-092d-4dfa-9b67-532445ade737.png">

-Program can be built using docker.
+Program can be built using docker and the functionality can be accessed through CLI.